Home โ€บ Destinations โ€บ Europe โ€บ Switzerland

 A Thrilling Ride and An Ice Castle

 When we needed a break from ski boots, we would head up to Rotenboden for a high-speed, thrill-packed toboggan run.
 It is the highest one in the Alps and certainly the most breathtaking.
-The Iglu-dorf nearby was also a bucket list item: a hotel and restaurant created by artists entirely with snow crystals.

 The hotel houses 6 rooms accommodating 24 guests for those who are brave enough to spend the night in an ice castle fit for Elsa.
 We decided to pass and simply took a tour of the ice rooms with the admirable crystal sculptures.
-Then we crawled into the igloos and curled up with hot chocolate in the ice restaurant.

 Evenings of Delicious Decadence

-Every evening we would head down to the quaint streets of Zermatt.
-Shops here offered an abundance of local ware from watches to Swiss knives, lacy silk aprons to hats and jewelry.
-Chocolatiers such as Lindt, Sprungli and Laderbach delighted our taste buds with mouthfuls of creamy, chocolatey decadence.
+Every evening, we would head down to the quaint streets of Zermatt.
+Shops here offered an abundance of local wares from watches to Swiss knives, lacy silk aprons to hats and jewelry.

-After working up an appetite we were faced with a delicious array of dinner options.
+After working up an appetite, we were faced with a delicious array of dinner options.
 First, no winter in Zermatt experience would be complete without a Swiss cheese fondue at the Cheese Factory.

 Then there’s Japanese hibachi-style steak at Myoko.
-Plus crepes, quiche and homemade pizza-the culinary offerings were endless.
+Plus crepes, quiche, and homemade pizza, the culinary offerings were endless.
 Fresh local ingredients cooked to perfection with a dash of love.

 Finally, we would head to our hotel for a relaxing spa experience, sauna and steam or a de-stressing massage before the nostalgia of a wintery wonderland lulled us into a deep slumber.